aamckennapro/examples/README.md

 to [https://ou-cs3560-f19-examples.netlify.com/](https://ou-cs3560-f19-examples.netlify.com/).

 ## Note
 This repo is used by students to practice pull requests.
+Done by Aaron McKenna, P100901944